Japanese eel: Life cycle

-Life History and Habitat
+Life history and habitat

 The Japanese eel and other anguillid eels live in freshwater and estuaries, an area where a freshwater river meets the ocean.

-Since then, more pre-leptocephali were collected at sea, and even Japanese eel eggs have been collected and genetically identified on the research vessel.
+Japanese eel eggs have been collected and genetically identified on a research vessel.
 The collections of eggs and recently hatched larvae have been made along the western side of the seamount chain of the West Mariana Ridge.
 Mature adults of the Japanese eel and giant mottled eel were captured using large midwater trawls in 2008 by Japanese scientists at the Fisheries Research Agency.
 The adults of the Japanese eel appear to spawn in the upper few hundred meters of the ocean, based on the recent catches of their spawning adults, eggs, and newly hatched larvae.
 The timing of catches of eggs and larvae and the ages of larger larvae have shown that Japanese eels only spawn during the few days just before the new moon period of each month during their spawning season.

 After hatching in the ocean, the leptocephali are carried westward by the North Equatorial Current and then northward by the Kuroshio Current to East Asia. before they metamorphose into the glass eel stage.
 The glass eels then enter the estuaries and headwaters of rivers and many travel upstream.
 In fresh water and estuaries, the diet of yellow eels consists mainly of shrimp, other crustaceans, aquatic insects, and small fishes.

+Behavior

+When experimentally fed to dark sleepers, most Japanese eels attempted to escape up the digestive tract into the gills and esophagus.
+Some even successfully escaped via the gills.
+Others that were fully encased in the stomach circled inside, as if searching for a way out.